 Bamforth Ridge (Long Trail) Trailhead: Located on Duxbury Road in Bolton approximately 2.7 miles west of Camel's Hump Road in Duxbury and 3.2 miles east of the intersection of Cochran Road in Jonesville.
 Parking available in small lot.

-Appalachian Gap Trailhead: At the high point on Route 17 in Buel's Gore.
+Appalachian Gap Trailhead: At the high point on VT-17 in Buel's Gore.
 Parking available for access to the Long Trail north towards Camel's Hump (only 12.5 miles!) and south towards Mt.
 Ellen and Mt.
 Abraham.